ConSol/appserver-images/tomcat/5.0/README.md

 * Documentation and examples have been removed
 * Command: `/opt/tomcat/bin/deploy-and-run.sh` which links .war files from */maven* to */opt/tomcat/webapps* and then calls `catalina.sh run`
-* /dev/urandom is used instead of /dev/random for faster startup times (though a bit less secure)
+* Sets `-Djava.security.egd=file:/dev/./urandom` for faster startup times (though a bit less secure)